VIII. Exposing Religious Notions

 Daily Words of God Excerpt 286

 Do you wish to know the root of why the Pharisees opposed Jesus?
-Do you wish to know the substance of the Pharisees?
+Do you wish to know the essence of the Pharisees?
 They were full of fantasies about the Messiah.
-What is more, they believed only that the Messiah would come, yet did not seek the truth of life.
+What is more, they believed only that the Messiah would come, yet did not seek the life truth.
 And so, even today they still await the Messiah, for they have no knowledge of the way of life, and do not know what the way of truth is.
 How, say you, could such foolish, stubborn and ignorant people gain God’s blessing?
 How could they behold the Messiah?
 They opposed Jesus because they did not know the direction of the Holy Spirit’s work, because they did not know the way of truth spoken by Jesus, and, furthermore, because they did not understand the Messiah.
-And since they had never seen the Messiah and had never been in the company of the Messiah, they made the mistake of clinging in vain to the name of the Messiah while opposing the substance of the Messiah by any means possible.
-These Pharisees in substance were stubborn, arrogant, and did not obey the truth.
+And since they had never seen the Messiah and had never been in the company of the Messiah, they made the mistake of clinging in vain to the name of the Messiah while opposing the essence of the Messiah by any means possible.
+These Pharisees in essence were stubborn, arrogant, and did not obey the truth.
 The principle of their belief in God was: No matter how profound Your preaching, no matter how high Your authority, You are not Christ unless You are called the Messiah.
 Are these views not preposterous and ridiculous?
 I will ask you further: Is it not extremely easy for you to commit the mistakes of the earliest Pharisees, given that you have not the slightest understanding of Jesus?
 Are you able to discern the way of truth?
 Can you truly guarantee that you will not oppose Christ?
 Are you able to follow the work of the Holy Spirit?
 If you do not know whether you will oppose Christ, then I say that you are already living on the brink of death.
 Those who did not know the Messiah were all capable of opposing Jesus, of rejecting Jesus, of slandering Him.
 People who do not understand Jesus are all capable of rejecting Him and reviling Him.
 Moreover, they are capable of seeing the return of Jesus as the deceit of Satan, and more people shall condemn Jesus returned to flesh.
 Does not all of this make you afraid?
 What you face shall be blasphemy against the Holy Spirit, the ruination of the words of the Holy Spirit to the churches, and the spurning of all that is expressed by Jesus.
 What can you gain from Jesus if you are so befuddled?
 How can you understand the work of Jesus when He returns to flesh on a white cloud, if you obstinately refuse to realize your errors?
 I tell you this: People who do not receive the truth, yet blindly await the arrival of Jesus upon white clouds, will surely blaspheme against the Holy Spirit, and they are the category that shall be destroyed.
 You merely wish for the grace of Jesus, and merely want to enjoy the blissful realm of heaven, yet you have never obeyed the words spoken by Jesus, and have never received the truth expressed by Jesus when He returns to flesh.
 What will you hold up in exchange for the fact of Jesus’ return upon a white cloud?
 Is it the sincerity in which you repeatedly commit sins, and then speak your confession, over and over?
 What will you offer in sacrifice to Jesus who returns upon a white cloud?
 Is it the years of work with which you exalt yourselves?
 What will you hold up to make the returned Jesus trust you?
 Is it that arrogant nature of yours, which does not obey any truth?

 Excerpted from “By the Time You Behold the Spiritual Body of Jesus, God Will Have Made Heaven and Earth Anew” in The Word Appears in the Flesh